dchandnani/react-app/README.md

 # To run the app locally
+## Install node modules
+If you are downloading the project from git, you will likley not have the node modules installed.
+To install them, run following from root folder and client folder: yarn install (or you can also run npm install.
+I prefer yarn install as it seems more reselient to dependencies)

+If you are starting from scratch,
+1. Run this from app directory (these modules are required for server): npm install express body-parser cors mongoose dotenv cookie-parser nodemon
+2. Run this from client directory: yarn add @material-ui/core axios react-fontawesome react-google-login react-facebook-login react-microsoft-login react-twitter-login react-instagram-login

 ## Start DB
 If you want to use Cosmos-db, make sure server.js is using require('./server/database/db-conn-azure');